Spaghetti taco

 Spaghetti tacos are a variety of taco that originated as a running joke on the Nickelodeon teen sitcom iCarly.
 The dish consists of spaghetti and tomato sauce inside hard taco shells.
 In the television show, spaghetti tacos were invented by the character Spencer Shay, the older brother of the titular character, in an episode that first aired in October 2007.

 Origins

-Dan Schneider, the creator of the show, stated that he came up with the idea while writing the episode iWill Date Freddie.
+Dan Schneider, the creator of iCarly, stated that he came up with the idea while writing the episode "iWill Date Freddie".
 In the show, it is stated that Spencer created the dish when he could not decide whether to make spaghetti or tacos for dinner.
 The joke then resurfaced in five additional episodes.
-Season 3 episode iCook features a parody of food competition show Throwdown! with Bobby Flay in which the iCarly gang compete with fictional celebrity chef Ricky Flame to create the best spaghetti taco.
+The Season 3 episode "iCook" features a parody of food competition show Throwdown! with Bobby Flay in which the iCarly gang compete with fictional celebrity chef Ricky Flame to create the best spaghetti taco.

 Although spaghetti tacos are most often described as an American invention, in 2012 New Yorker magazine described a spaghetti taco dish that was served at several restaurants operated in Tijuana, Mexico, by the family of Juan José Plascencias.